 Seeking Help and Information

 This Code is not intended to be a comprehensive rulebook and cannot address every situation that you may face.
 If you feel uncomfortable about a situation or have any doubts about whether it is consistent with the Company’s ethical standards, seek help.
 We encourage you to contact your supervisor for help first.
-If your supervisor cannot answer your question or if you do not feel comfortable contacting your supervisor, contact the Company’s Chief Legal Officer or another member of the Office of the Chief Executive.
+If your supervisor cannot answer your question or if you do not feel comfortable contacting your supervisor, contact the Company’s Chief Legal Officer or another member of the Executive Leadership Team.
 The Company has also established an Ethics Hotline that is available 24 hours a day, seven days a week at:

 Phone Number: 844-296-4068